Liaison with Jobcentre Plus: Payment for public involvement for those in receipt of welfare benefits

 Mr/Ms/Mrs xxxxxxxxxxxxxxx has been requested to assist [Organisation] with service user involvement.
 We wish to ensure that the purpose of service user involvement is understood and is not mistaken for work.

-The National Institute for Health Research (NIHR) the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
+The NIHR the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
 Working in partnership with the NHS, universities, local government, other research funders, patients and the public, NIHR delivers and enables world-class research that transforms people's lives, promotes economic growth and advances science.
 NIHR's mission is to improve the health and wealth of the nation through research.
 NIHR is primarily funded by the Department of Health and Social Care, but also receives UK Aid funding to support research for people in low- and middle-income countries.

 What is service user involvement